 "This hadith proves Ammar became a Muslim early."
 (Ibn Hubayrah Shaybani, al-Ifsah 'An Ma'ani as-Sihah, Vol. 2, p.
 137)

-This suggests the Prophet (saw) entered Dar al-Arqam very early after a few months of ba'thah.
-There appears to have been a plan in the Prophet's (saw) mind early on for having a meeting place where he could meet with his followers.
+This suggests the Messenger (saw) entered Dar al-Arqam very early after a few months of ba'thah.
+There appears to have been a plan in the Messenger's (saw) mind early on for having a meeting place where he could meet with his followers.
 The same happened when he migrated to Medina, he created the masjid.

 The Role of Dar al-Arqam